mksantanu/ConfigData/README.md

 # ConfigData
 ##Description
-###Config Data repository holds all configurable items of first microservice
+##Config Data repository holds all configurable items of first microservice

+#How to contribute